|

 Most of my rectangular ducts are inaccessable as they are in bulkheads.
 Some I may be able to access the tops only.
 Are there any ideas on how to minimize this situation or possibly fix it?

-1. Live with the noisy ductwork for the rest of your life and hope that one day you will use to it or sell the house!
+1. Live with the noisy ductwork for the rest of your life and hope that one day you will get used to it or sell the house!

 2. Get all the information for free from the web, but don’t waste your time look above: I already wasted it for you.

-3. Hire a heating contractor, spend hundreds of dollars and at least you will find who to blame!
+3. Hire a heating contractor, spend hundreds of dollars and at least you will find someone to blame!